-The Mississauga Hockey League and its eight member Associations, in partnership with our corporate partners Tim Hortons and Canlan Ice Sports (Oakville), are proud to offer the Play-More Program, a program that assists players unable to participate in hockey due to severe financial constraints.
+The Mississauga Hockey League and its six member Associations, in partnership with our corporate partners Tim Hortons and Canlan Ice Sports (Oakville), are proud to offer the Play-More Program, a program that assists players unable to participate in hockey due to severe financial constraints.
 The Program addresses the cost of playing hockey and enhancing player experiences.

 Assistance from the Play-More program provides any eligible resident hockey player with the opportunity to play hockey at all competition levels.

 As with every program, there are regulations, guidelines, program monitoring and qualifications to ensure that the program helps those in need.
 Hockey is one part of a player’s experience, education is another part.
 The Mississauga Hockey League plans to work with students and parents on this initiative to help monitor the player/student’s progress academically and on the ice.
 Positive feedback from both could result in renewal for the following season, providing the assistance conditions remain the same.